-Hereford Museum and Art Gallery - temporary closure May to July 2018
+Hereford Museum and Art Gallery - temporary closures May to July 2018

-Hereford Museum and Art Gallery will be closed due to roof works from 4pm on Friday 4 May reopening at 10am on Friday 27 July 2018.
+We are carrying out roof works to the Hereford Museum and Art Gallery from 4pm on Friday 4 May until 10am on Friday 27 July 2018.

 Hereford Museum and Art Gallery, housed in a spectacular Victorian gothic building, has been exhibiting artefacts and works of fine and decorative art connected with the local area since 1874.
 Although the exterior of the building has changed very little, the museum and gallery have kept up with the times.